ScilifelabDataCentre/RDM-guidelines/internal-contribution.md

 * All English material should be written in academic English, as the primary target audience is the research community.
 * Titles: in titles, only the first word and acronyms are capitalised.
 * Acronyms: Spell out acronyms first time they are used.
 The exceptions to this rule are widely accepted acronyms e.g. DNA and RNA.
 In these cases, there is no need to spell out the acronym.
-* Email addresses: spell these out and make the email address the link e.g. data-platform@scilifelab.se.
+* Email addresses: spell these out and make the email address the link e.g. data-management@scilifelab.se.
 Do not hide the email address behind a word or phrase like “contact us”.
 * Use the term "controlled access repository" instead of "restricted access repository".

 * Spellings: